Emergency Medical Responder

-Formerly, called First Responder, the Emergency Medical Responder (EMR) is often the first medically trained person to arrive at emergencies.
+Emergency Medical Responder (EMR) is often the first-tier medically trained person to arrive at emergencies.
 Treatment provided by Emergency Medical Responders can often mean the difference between life and death because it is delivered before more advanced emergency care is able to arrive.
-As such, they are a vital part of the emergency medical services system.

 National Registry of Emergency Medical Technicians (NREMT)

 The EMR course is a combination class, which includes didactic lectures, practical skills lab, and mock scenarios.
-Typically, there are both day and evening course offerings available.
-Classes only meet once a week.
-However, students must also attend the practical skills lab about once a week as well.
-Careful time management alongside out-of-class work will be required in order to successfully complete this course.
+Classes are held once a week, either day or night.
+Students must attend the practical skills lab about at least a week.
+Time management alongside out-of-class work will be required in order to successfully complete this course.

-Locally, EMRs are mostly employed by private ambulance and medical transportation companies.
+EMRs are employed by private ambulance and medical transportation companies.

 According to the U.S. Department of Labor (www.bls.gov) the range of EMR salaries is; $17,240 – $28,860